h1

-“Theoretically” is a Nonsense Word
+“Theoretically” is a Meaningless Word to Scientists

 It’s time we stopped using the word “theoretically,” the word is an oxymoron unto itself, at least in the way we use it: